 Divine shares the major challenges in her Kumon study.
 First, the workload she had to do in Kumon and in school, which she overcame by plotting a schedule of her to-do tasks and strictly sticking to it.
-Second, the occasional feeling of laziness.
-What made her overcome this was reading the motivational messages that the assistants and her Instructor put up in the Center, and by remembering the feeling of shame she would get when she pass uncompleted worksheets.
+Second, is the occasional feeling of laziness.
+What made her overcome this was reading the motivational messages that the assistants and her Instructor put up in the Center, and remembering the feeling of shame she would get when she pass uncompleted worksheets.
 Third and last, the legion of corrections and unfamiliar problems.

 “Doing new worksheets meant treading on unfamiliar concepts which can get pretty scary.
 I overcame this by developing a sense of positivity.
 Sometimes, all I needed to do is look at things in a new and positive perspective.
 It was like hitting my brain’s refresh button and looking at the problem in a different way.”

 Life as a Kumon student wouldn’t be complete without the occasional feeling of getting tired and stressed out with all the worksheets.
 This is why Divine thought about quitting so many whenever she sits in bed and stares at worksheets laying on her table.
 However, she reminded herself not to stop and that she needed to do better.
 “The smiles and words of encouragement from my Kumon Instructor and the assistants kept me going and inspired me to eventually complete the program.”

 Looking Back and Learning